 Getting treatment for alcohol or substance abuse is a great decision, but it is only the first of many.
 People also have to decide between inpatient and outpatient rehab and how long they will stay in treatment.
 The cost of treatment is one of the main reasons why people delay getting help.

 Inpatient treatment is usually the most comprehensive approach, but there are intensive outpatient programs that can be just as effective.
-When it comes to a decision between inpatient and outpatient treatment, it is important that people think about their goals before deciding on which is the best fit.
+When it comes to a decision between inpatient and outpatient treatment, it is important that people think about their goals before deciding which is the best fit.

 The National Institute on Drug Abuse (NIDA) reports that treatment can be separated into two broad categories: inpatient and outpatient.
 Though both types of treatment have a lot in common, there are several key differences.